tetsuo/tetsuo.github.io/articles/intro-to-fp.md

 ---
-title: What makes functional programming click?
+title: Introduction to FP for absolute beginners
 description: Things to know about functional programming before jumping on the lambda train
 cover_title: Intro to FP
 tags: haskell,fp,language